Pedagogy Course for First-Time GSIs

 Departments that employ first-time GSIs give pedagogy courses to provide them with an orientation to the teaching strategies and methods of their discipline and to support them throughout their first semester of teaching.
 In most departments the course number is 375, but some departments use another number in the 300 range (professional development courses).

 The Graduate Council’s Policy on Appointments and Mentoring of GSIs provides that

 The policy further states that departments must schedule 300-level courses so as to minimize scheduling conflicts with other graduate-level courses.
 The departmental Faculty Adviser for GSI Affairs is responsible for resolving remaining schedule conflicts for the 300-level course.
-The GSI Center has published a list of pedagogy courses in Fall 2014 whose faculty members are open to allowing GSIs from ouside their department to enroll.
+The GSI Center has published a list of pedagogy courses in Spring 2015 whose faculty members are open to allowing GSIs from ouside their department to enroll.

 In addition, the Mentoring Policy requires that when experienced GSIs teach a Reading and Composition course for the first time, if the 300-level course they took as first-time GSIs did not include the development of skills needed to teach Reading and Composition (R&C), they must take either a 300-level course in another department that is tailored to the teaching of R&C or the short course (GSPDP 302) taught in the spring by the GSI Teaching & Resource Center prior to or concurrent with teaching their first R&C course (see Mentoring Policy section III B 4).

 Some departments’ pedagogy courses have been approved as satisfying a requirement for the Certificate Program in Teaching and Learning in Higher Education.
 Please consult the list of qualifying pedagogy seminars to see whether the one you are taking or have taken will count toward the certificate.